bettercallshao/fresa/README.md

 ## FAQ
 * When is it arriving?

-    I aim to have a beta by November, 2018.
+    I aim to have a beta by end of November, 2018.

 ## How to run
 * Run core services.
 Refer to ./core
 * Test with one of the UIs.
-Refer to ./nodejs
+Refer to ./node-front ./node-back ./csharp